JessicaGarson/NYU-Intro-to-Python-Spring-2018/Monday Febuary 26th/about.md

 We'll get started with reviewing our homework!
 Break up into groups of 5 - 6 and go around and discuss how you solved the homework assignment.

 ## How to Prepare for the Next Class
-We are going to start out by going over everything we have covered in class thus far and work on problems from HackerRack in pairs.
+We are going to start out by going over everything we have covered in class thus far and work on problems from HackerRank in pairs.
 We will end class with a lecture on debugging hard problems.